day 1 Vancouver, BC, Canada

 Kenai Fjords National Park

 Today is a day of wonder as you cruise the Kenai Fjords, Alaska’s smallest national park.
 Carved by glaciers flowing from the Harding Icefield to the sea, Kenai Fjords has a rugged arctic landscape and is a rich habitat for marine animals and other wildlife.
-Most cruise lines can’t go here so enjoy this unique opportunity.
+Most cruise lines don’t go here so enjoy this unique opportunity and you can even take an optional expedition excursion here.
 As with all Alaska, what you’ll be able to see is subject to weather and ice conditions.

 7:00 AM TO 8:00 PM

 Seward, (Anchorage’s gateway) is sandwiched between the Kenai Mountains and the Kenai Fjords National Park.
 It is one of Alaska’s oldest and most scenic communities, with Mount Marathon rising majestically behind the town.
 Even though Anchorage is Alaska’s largest city, it is also home to 1,500 moose, surrounded by national parks full of wildlife.

 Two hundred miles south of Anchorage and home of the Discovery Channel’s “The Last Frontier,” Homer is a small city on beautiful Kachemak Bay.
 The geological landform known as Homer Spit is the main attraction here.
 This 4.5-mile-strip of land with its variety of shops, art galleries, seafood restaurants and beaches was named one of the best 100 beaches in the U.S. Less than 10 miles from the Spit is Kachemak Bay State Wilderness Park, the only designated wilderness park in Alaska.
 Homer is also known as the “Halibut Fishing Capital of the World” and is the homeport for the Time Bandit of “Deadliest Catch” fame.